destocot/obsidian-notes/Node/Design Patterns.md

 **The reactor pattern**
 - the main idea behind the reactor pattern is to have a handler associated with each I/O operation.
-	- a handler in Node.js is represetned by a callback (or cb for short) function.
+	- a handler in Node.js is represented by a callback (or cb for short) function.

 >Handles I/O by blocking until new events are available from a set of observed resources, and then reacts by dispatching each event to an associated handler.

 # 2. The Module System

+- The module system and its patterns
+- CommonJS modules
+- Module definition patterns
+- ESM: ECMAScript Modules
+- ESM and CommonJS differences